 CLCC is Providing a Free Seminar package on the Reformation and Confessions

-To do this, we are offering a chance for the people of your circuit to rediscover them.
+To do this, we are offering a chance for the people of your circuit to rediscover them and their value.
 One Saturday, your circuit could have a seminar where the people would be reintroduced to these statements.
 Your circuit pastors would probably do the presentations, but that’s really all they would be asked to do.
 The beauty of this proposal is that the laity would do the preparation, planning, and promotion.
-The CLCC will provide all the material they will need to prepare and present an event at one of the churches in your circuit, as well as the material to be presented-all for free!
+The CLCC will provide all the material needed to prepare and promote an event at one of the churches in your circuit, as well as the material to be presented-all for free!

 You may ask, “But what if the people don’t want to come?”
 Here’s where you could come in.
 You can already see the value of this event.
-With your pastor’s support, you can promote it in your congregation.
+With your pastor’s approval, you can promote it in your congregation.
 In fact, each circuit will want a representative from each congregation.
 These representatives will network through a circuit coordinator.
-We will provide all the organizational and promotional material, also for free.
+Again, we will provide all the organizational and promotional material, also for free.